 Please access the Molitoris Leadership Scholarship for Undergraduates application here.

-Leadership Legacy Fund has been established to honor the past, present, and future leaders of WTS by awarding an annual scholarship to female graduate students pursuing a career in transportation.
-Each year, the Leadership Legacy Scholarship will provide a $500 award to a young woman pursuing a career in transportation.
+The Jannet Walker-Ford Leadership Legacy Fund has been established to honor the past, present, and future leaders of WTS by awarding an annual scholarship to female graduate students pursuing a career in transportation.
+Each year, the Leadership Legacy Scholarship will provide a $5,000 award to a young woman pursuing a career in transportation.
 Eligible candidates are pursuing graduate degrees in transportation or a related field and demonstrate leadership skills and an active commitment to community service.
-For this year's award, focus is on women who demonstrate leadership in bringing ideas, innovation and new approaches to transportation challenges in the US and beyond.
-It includes candidates who have a specific interest in addressing the impact of transportation on sustainability, land use, environmental impact, security and quality of life issues affecting communities around the globe.
+For this year's award, focus is on women who demonstrate leadership in bringing ideas, innovation, and innovative approaches to transportation challenges in the US and beyond.
+It includes candidates who have a specific interest in addressing the impact of transportation on sustainability, land use, environmental impact, security, and quality of life issues affecting communities around the globe.

-Please access the Leadership Legacy Scholarship for Graduates application here.
+Please access the Jannet Walker-Ford Leadership Legacy Scholarship for Graduates application here.